rocketsciencenerd/biobot-search/README.md

 Drawbacks of TypeScript:
 - Takes some time to learn
-- May increases build time marginally since code building needs to go through another layer of compilation
+- May increases build time since code building needs to go through another layer of compilation
+- Can be overly rigid for small projects
-- Some third party libraries may not have type definitions (but would we want to use those if they lacked a TypeScript option?)
+- Some third party libraries may not have type definitions

-Typescript may not be suitable for all new React projects but is worth discussing in a dev team considering the value it adds in the prevention of bugs, improved ability to scale, and concice tracking of props through a React application.
+Typescript may not be suitable for all new React projects but is worth discussing in a dev team considering the value it adds in the prevention of bugs, improved ability to scale, and concise tracking of props through a React application.

 ### Material UI
 Since there were no specific stylistic requirements outlined, [Material Ui](https://mui.com/) was added to the repo to build the application as quickly as possible.
 It provides pre-designed, customizable components allowing this product to be quickly shipped.

+### Code Style
+- Single quotes vs double quotes for strings.
+According to the [Google JavaScript Style Guide](https://google.github.io/styleguide/javascriptguide.xml): `Prefer ' over "`: "For consistency single-quotes (') are preferred to double-quotes (").
+This is helpful when creating strings that include HTML"

 ## Available Scripts
 #### `npm start`
+Opens two terminal tabs, one for `npm run frontend`, one for `npm run backend`.
+On MacOS, terminal needs accessibility access and will prompt the user to allow the action.
+Otherwise, to run the app, open two terminals.
+In one terminal, run `npm run frontend` in another terminal run `npm run backend`.

+#### `npm run frontend`
 Runs the app in the development mode at [http://localhost:3000](http://localhost:3000)

+#### `npm run backend`
+Runs the backend using json-server on port 4000.

 #### `npm test`
 Launches the test runner in the interactive watch mode.
 More about [running tests here](https://facebook.github.io/create-react-app/docs/running-tests).